MinBZK/amt/BUILD.md

 docker compose up
 ```

+## Language support

+We use babel for translations and a custom yaml for dynamic translations.
+Babel does not support Frysian, so we added a custom piece of code to support this.
+To generate, update or compile the language files, use the script in ./script/translate.

 ## Testing, Linting etc

 For testing, linting and other feature we use several tools.
 You can look up the documentation on how to use these: